 1) Ash Vale to Old Guildford Road (4.0 kms)

 - Ignore a drive on your left in 100 metres (signposted to the Basingstoke Canal Visitors Centre).
 Take the unmarked bridleway to your left in 60 metres (just after the entrance to Potter’s Restaurant on the opposite side of the road), with a wire fence on your left and a wooden fence on your right.
 The bridleway turns right (East) to go through a barrier surrounded by yellow warning signs after 50 metres (ignore the path to the left just after the barrier), then climbs gradually.
-After 200 metres, turn sharp left on a public bridleway as indicated by a blue arrow, in to the pine-covered heathland.
+After 200 metres, turn sharp left on a clear but unmarked public bridleway, through pine-covered heathland.

-- In 300 metres you go straight on at a cross paths and continue uphill under the telegraph wires.
+- In 250 metres you go straight on at a cross paths and continue uphill under the telegraph wires.
 In another 300 metres, just after the top of the hill, go slightly to the left with the main path and through a barrier, to reach the Old Guildford Road (which is in reality a byway).
-Take the path opposite (10 metres to your right), to the left of a No Parking Emergency Access sign and to the right of barriers (Point 1).
+Take the path opposite (10 metres to your right), to the left of a No Parking Emergency Access sign and to the right of barriers.

 2) Old Guildford Road to Gole Road (3.9 kms)